hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Pricing</summary>

 - Number of Requests:
 	- 1st 1 million requests are free
 	- $0.20 per 1 million requests
 - Duration and Memory:
 	- It's calculated from the time our code begins executing until it returns or terminates
 	- It's rounded up to the nearest 100ms
 	- It depends on the amount of memory we allocate to our function
-	- We're charged $0.00001667 for every GB-second used.
+	- We're charged $0.00001667 for every GB-second used

 </details>